Sela Tunnel: Twin tunnels

+Strategic importance

+The Sela Tunnel enhances Indian military's capabilities in combating the threat of China's Western Theater Command opposite India's eastern sector of India-Tibet Line of Actual Control (LAC).

+The tunnel ensure that the 171 km road between Bomdila and Tawang remains accessible in all weather conditions.

+It cuts the travel time from the Indian Army's IV Corps headquarter at Tezpur to Tawang by at least 10 km or 1 hour and also help make the NH13 an all-weather road to access Tawang which usually gets disconnected during winter.

+The tunnel enhances the tourist potential of Tawang by attracting more tourists, making Tawang a more popular destination in North East region.

+Route

 Location

 The Sela Tunnel cuts through the Sela–Charbela ridge, which separates the Tawang district from the West Kameng district (Dirang Circle).
 It is located a few kilometres to the west of the Sela Pass.
 The tunnel runs at an elevation of 3000 m, in contrast to the Sela Pass at 4200 m.
 It avoids the winter snowfalls on the Sela Pass in addition to cutting down the travel time to Tawang by an hour.